1996 Charkhi Dadri mid-air collision: Accident

-When the controller called Flight 1907 again, he received no reply.
-He tried to warn of the other flight's distance, but was too late.
-The two aircraft collided, with the left wing of the KZA flight slicing through the left wing of the SVA 747 while the left horizontal stabiliser of the 747 sliced off the vertical stablizer (including the horizontal stabilizer) of the KZA flight.
-The crippled Saudi Boeing quickly lost control and went into a rapidly descending spiral with fire trailing from the wing, and the aircraft broke up in mid air before crashing into the ground at a nearly supersonic speed of 1135 km/h.
-With most of its left wing and vertical stablizer gone, the Ilyushin went into a flat spin and crashed into a field at a flat attitude near the wreckage of the Saudia plane.
-All 312 people on board SVA763 and all 37 people on KZA1907 were killed.
+Less than a minute later, at 18:40, the crew of a United States Air Force cargo flight made a radio call saying they had seen "a big explosion" at their two o'clock position.
+Dutta attempted to contact the Saudia and Kazakh flights but received no response.
+The two aircraft had collided, with the left wing of the Kazakh flight slicing through the left wing of the Saudia 747 while the left horizontal stabilizer of the 747 sliced off the vertical stabilizer (including the horizontal stabilizer) of the Kazakh flight.
+The crippled Saudi Boeing immediately lost control and went into a rapidly descending spiral with fire trailing from the wing and broke up mid-air before crashing to the ground at a nearly supersonic speed of 1135 km/h.
+With most of its left wing and vertical stabilizer gone, the Ilyushin went into a flat spin and crashed into a field at a flat attitude near the wreckage of the Saudia plane.
+All 312 people on board SVA763 and all 37 people on Flight 1907 were killed.

+The recorder of the Saudi Arabian plane revealed the pilots said the Islamic Istighfar (forgiveness prayer) and recited the Shahada before impact with the ground.

 The collision took place about 60 mi west of Delhi.
 The wreckage of the Saudi Arabian aircraft landed near Dhani village, Bhiwani District, Haryana.
 The wreckage of the Kazakh aircraft hit the ground near Birohar village, Rohtak District, Haryana.